-Salem - The 2017 Oregon Governor’s Occupational Safety and Health (GOSH) Conference in Portland attracted 1,500 attendees, while showcasing national and regional speakers who addressed numerous ways to improve workplace safety and health in the state.
+Salem, OR — The 2017 Oregon Governor’s Occupational Safety and Health (GOSH) Conference in Portland attracted 1,500 attendees, while showcasing national and regional speakers who addressed numerous ways to improve workplace safety and health in the state.

 The March 6-9 event, the largest of its kind in the Northwest, featured 150 workshops and sessions, an awards luncheon, and safety and health exhibits from more than 125 organizations.